Patek Philippe: 150th anniversary edition

 In 1989, Patek Philippe created Calibre 89, then the most complicated mechanical watch ever made, for its 150th anniversary.
 Calibre 89 holds 33 complications, including the date of Easter, time of sunrise, equation of time, sidereal time, and many other indicators.
 1,728 unique parts allow sidereal time, a 2,800 star chart, and more.
 In addition, Calibre 89 is able to add a day to February for leap years while leaving out the extra day for every 100 year interval.

 Only four pieces of Calibre 89 were ever manufactured by Patek Philippe, with one in white gold, one in yellow gold, one in rose gold, and one in platinum.
 The yellow-gold and the white-gold Calibre 89 were sold at auctions by Antiquorum in 2009 and 2004, respectively, and both watches currently rank among the top ten most expensive watches ever sold at auction, with final prices over 5 million US dollars.

 175th anniversary edition

 In 2014, Patek Philippe introduced the Grandmaster Chime Ref.
 5175, the most complicated wristwatch ever built by the manufacturer (with 20 complications, but no tourbillon), to celebrate its 175th anniversary.
 Only seven pieces of Ref.
 5175 were created, with one permanently residing in the Patek Philippe Museum in Geneva.
 The sale price for each of the other six pieces was 2.5 million CHF (2.6 million US dollars).

 In 2016, Patek Philippe introduced the Grandmaster Chime Ref.
 6300, succeeding the Grandmaster Chime Ref.
 5175.
 Ref.
 6300 also has 20 complications, including grande sonnerie, minute repeater, and alarm with time strike (but without tourbillon), with the sale price over 2.2 million US dollars.
 The purchase of each piece requires an application from the buyer and has to be approved by Patek Philippe President Thierry Stern.

+Cubitus wristwatch

+In 2024, Patek Philippe introduces a new collection called Cubitus, presenting an exclusive interpretation of the “casual chic” style.